Population III Gamma-Ray Bursts and Breakout Criteria for Accretion-Powered Jets: Numerical Methods and Models

-We also investigate the dependence on the timing of the jet injection, since we still have few constrains on the starting time of the central engine.
-If the operation of the central engine is sufficiently delayed, the density profile of the stellar envelope is changed by the accretion.
-Thus, it is expected that the jet dynamics also depend on the timing of the jet injection.
+We also investigate the dependence on the timing of the jet injection, since we still have few constraint on the starting time of the central engine.
+If the operation of the central engine is sufficiently late, the density profile of the stellar envelope is changed by the accretion.
+Thus, it is expected that the jet dynamics also depends on the timing of the jet injection.
 In addition, we would like to investigate whether the later jet can really accomplish the shock breakout since the large mass accretion may prevent the jet propagations in this case.
-Motivated by these facts, we initially let the stellar envelope spherically collapse, and then inject a relativistic jet with a certain time delay.
+Motivated by these facts, we initially let the stellar envelope spherically collapse, and then inject a relativistic jet.
 We carry out these simulations only in WR models because the enclosed mass at the inner boundary for our reference model is $M_{in} \sim 2 M_{\sun}$, which may be lower than the critical mass of the black hole formation \citep{2010Natur.467.1081D}.
 As a result, it is quite likely that the central engine does not operate for a while.
-On the other hand, the Pop III models have so massive enclosed mass at the inner boundary (see Table~\ref{tab2}) that the central engine would begin soon after the collapse in our models.
-We prepare two models, WRM3 and WRM6 models, which inject the jet when the enclosed mass at the inner boundary reaches $M_{in} = 3 M_{\sun}$ and $6 M_{\sun}$ , respectively.
-The corresponding time of injection for each model is $t_{late} = 7.47$s and $26.93$s, respectively.
+On the other hand, the Pop III models have so much mass enclosed at the inner boundary (see Table~\ref{tab2}) that the central engine would begin to work soon after the collapse in our models.
+We prepare two models, WRM3 and WRM6, which inject the jet when the enclosed mass at the inner boundary reaches $M_{in} = 3 M_{\sun}$ and $6 M_{\sun}$ , respectively.
+The corresponding retarded time of injection for each model is $t_{late} = 7.47$s and $26.93$s, respectively.
 The radial density profiles just before the jet injection are displayed in Fig~\ref{f2} for these models.